 Numbness after stroke is a common secondary effect that causes loss of sensation in some of the affected areas.
 It can be accompanied by other sensory issues such as tingling sensations and even hypersensitivity.

 For some people, post-stroke numbness goes away on its own through the phenomenon of spontaneous recovery.
-For those who still experience some degree of numbness, rehabilitation methods should be explored.
+For those who still experience some degree of numbness, rehabilitation methods should be explored to help promote the return of sensation after stroke.

 Here’s everything you need to know about numbness after stroke, including the causes, treatments, and the recovery process.